• Skip to main content

 (Distance from Madrid: 115km)

 Ávila is a UNESCO World Heritage Site and one of the most well-preserved medieval cities in Spain.
-The city is surrounded by a beautiful stone wall that was built in the 11th century, and visitors can walk along the top of the wall for breathtaking views of the city.
+The city is surrounded by a beautiful stone wall that was built in the 11th century.
+Visitors can walk along the top of the wall for breathtaking views of the city.

 Other highlights of Ávila include the impressive Cathedral of Ávila and the Monastery of Santo Tomás.
 Unique things to do in Ávila include trying the local dessert, yemas de Ávila, and visiting the Museum of Oriental Art.